 (Note – This is not a fixed rule, according to the type of building, use of the building and many other factors affect the size of the rise and tread for stair.)

-For Example, in hospitals, the rise maybe 5″ because the staircase mostly utilized only by the ill or sick people where they have to climb without using their full energy.
+For Example, in hospitals, the rise may be 5″ because the staircase mostly utilized only by the ill or sick people where they have to climb without using their full energy.
 So the riser may be shortened for easy access.
 The tread also should be wider enough.

-The reason we are providing 10” inches for tread is every person will wear a slipper which may be maximum 10” for an average adult person based on that we are making tread space as 10” inches minimum.
+The reason we are providing 10” inches for tread is every person will wear a slipper which may be a maximum of 10” for an average adult person based on that we are making tread space as 10” inches minimum.

-General Guidelines for Planning Staircase:
+General Guidelines for Design of Staircase Calculation:

 • The respective dimensions of tread and riser for all the parallel steps should be the same in the consecutive floor of a building.